escapace/manage/README.md

 Manage can be used as a module manager.
 Say we want to import a script from [Escapace](https://github.com/escapace) that automates downloading and verifying the checksum of Hashicorp’s [Terraform](https://www.terraform.io/).
-First of all, you should secure your communications with Escapace:
+First of all, we should secure our communications with Escapace:

 ``` bash
 $ gpg2 --keyserver ha.pool.sks-keyservers.net --recv-key 13F26F82E955B8B8CE469054F29CCEBC83FD4525